 We then turn to the panel estimates, which always include country fixed effects so the estimates only reflect within-country variation in the data.
 To remove an upward trend in government spending, we also include a non-parametric trend in the form of period (i.e., legislature) fixed effects.
-One lag of spending is also included, as well as time-varying determinants of government spending, such as the output gap (to measure cyclical influences on government spending), openness to international trade, the proportion of the elderly in the population, the log of population size and the length of the legislature.
+One lag of spending is also included, as well as time-varying determinants of government spending, such as the output gap (to measure cyclical influences on government spending), openness to international trade, and the proportion of the elderly in the population.